aws/copilot-cli/site/content/docs/commands/task-run.en.md

   --follow                         Optional.
 Specifies if the logs should be streamed.
   --generate-cmd string            Optional.
 Generate a command with a pre-filled value for each flag.
                                    To use it for an ECS service, specify --generate-cmd <cluster name>/<service name>.
-                                   Alternatively, if the service is created with Copilot, specify --generate-cmd <application>/<environment>/<service>.
+                                   Alternatively, if the service or job is created with Copilot, specify --generate-cmd <application>/<environment>/<service or job name>.
-                                   Similarly, to use it for a job created with Copilot, specify --generate-cmd <application>/<environment>/<job>.
                                    Cannot be specified with any other flags.
 -h, --help                         help for run --image string                   Optional.
 The image to run instead of building a Dockerfile.